isa-pilpre/data-analysis-bellabeat/Chapter1-Ask.md

 The key stakeholders in this project are:

 - **Urška Sršen**: Cofounder and Chief Creative Officer at Bellabeat, who is looking for data insights to support the company's growth.
-- **Sando Mur**: Mathematician and Bellabeat’s cofounder, a key member of the Bellabeat executive team.
+- **Sando Mur**: Mathematician and Bellabeat’s cofounder, a core member of Bellabeat executive team.
-- **Bellabeat Marketing Team**: They will use these insights to adjust their marketing strategy and better connect with customers.
+- **Bellabeat Marketing Team**: They will use these insights to refine their marketing strategy and better connect with customers.

-Given the different profiles of these stakeholders, I will likely need to tailor my findings and visuals based on my audience.
-Urška Sršen, with her creative background, may appreciate more high-level and conceptual insights, while Sando Mur may prefer more technical, data-driven results.
-The Marketing Team will likely benefit from actionable insights and user-friendly visuals to easily adapt their strategies.
+Given their diverse profiles, I will tailor my findings and visuals to meet their needs:

+- Urška Sršen, with her creative background, may appreciate **high-level insights** and very **appealing visualizations** (I will create a Google Slides report with a **Bellabeat color theme** and **high-level recommendations**).

+- Sando Mur may prefer **more technical, data-driven results** (I will provide him with this **technical report from Github**).

+- The **Marketing Team** will likely benefit from actionable insights and user-friendly visuals to easily adapt their strategies (the **Google Slides report** will have **clear and actionable insights**).
-These stakeholders will use the analysis results to make informed, data-driven decisions for Bellabeat's marketing and product strategies.

 ## 4. Key questions

-My analysis will focus on answering the following questions:

-**What trends in smart device usage can be identified from the available data?**
+- **What trends can we uncover in smart device data?**

-From the avalailable datasets, can we uncover valuable insights regarding activity trends, user demographics, and user feelings towards their smart devices, especially for women users?
+We will analyze trends in activity, demographics and user relationships with their smart devices to identify patterns and preferences.

-**How can these trends be relevant to Bellabeat's customers today?**
+- **How do these trends align with Bellabeat customers?**

-What insights from this data can help Bellabeat better understand their own users?
-We will need to align these usage trends with Bellabeat target customers to identify their specific needs and preferences.
+We will match these trends with Bellabeat target audience to better understand customer needs and preferences.

-**How can these insights help shape Bellabeat's marketing strategy?**
+- **How can these trends guide Bellabeat marketing strategies?**

-How can the identified patterns guide the marketing team to improve customer engagement and boost sales?
+We will recommend tailored marketing strategies based on our insights to increase customer engagement and boost sales for Bellabeat.